miking-lang/miking-dppl/README.md

 The architecture's main goal is to decouple the inference from the probabilistic models, this is the case for probabilistic programming languages.
 In the `inference` directory, the code for inference methods can be found.
 Currently, only SMC is supported.
 Within the `smc` directory, the `resampling` directory contain resampling strategies.
 Currently only Systematic Resampling is supported.
-The resampling has a parallel implementation for the GPU and a sequential implementation for the CPU.
+The resampling has a parallel implementation for the GPU, and a sequential and parallel implementation for the CPU.

 - The `dists` directory contains distributions and scoring functions.
 Both models and inference can rely on these.
 - The `macros` directory contains all the macros/constructs that are mostly used by models but also in inference code.